BakaDobe/Unix-Final-Project/INSTALL.md

 - We chose the 64-bit x86 option because our machines met those requirement

 ## SSH Keys
-- An easy way to create public and private SSH keys is with PuTTYgen
+- An easy way to create a public and private SSH key is with PuTTYgen
 	- First things first, make sure that the type of key to be generated is on "RSA" and that the number of bits is "4096"
 	- Press "Generate" and the key will do so
 	- Copy the public key in the display box and save it in Notepad to use later
 	- To make the key secure, add a passphrase(password) and once you're done, save it as a private key and give it a name
 - You can now close the key generator

 ## Accessing Remote Server
--
+- To access the remote server, you'll need to open PuTTY
+	- Paste the server's IP address where it says "Host Name (or IP address)"
+	- Make sure the port is on 22 and that the connection type is on "SSH with Telnet selected"
+	- Press Open and follow what the popup says
+	- Enter the username (the one provided by ionos) when asked, then press enter
+	- Enter the default password (the one provided by ionos) when asked (it's normal for the screen to remain the same even though you're typing), press enter when you're done

 ## Update & Upgrade
 -